deepak-choure/localrepo/README.md

-#this is my local repo created from vs code
+# This is my local repo created from vs code